 The complainant may request a no reasonable cause finding by the EEO Officer or School Board Attorney be reviewed by the Superintendent within ten (10) days of receipt of this notice.
 The complainant shall provide a written statement detailing facts in support of his or her disagreement with the determination.
 The complainant will also be given an opportunity to meet with the Superintendent and EEO Officer/School Board Attorney to present his or her position.
-The Superintendent and EEO Officer/School Board Attorney to present her content of the conference to be included in the complaint file.
+The Superintendent and EEO Officer/School Board Attorney shall prepare a written memorandum summarizing the content of the conference to be included in the complaint file.
 The Superintendent shall within ten (10) days of receipt of the notice make a final determination as to whether there is reasonable cause to believe a discriminatory practice occurred.